-

 A Plan for the Planet

 Environment, social justice, economy – it’s become clear that our dominant systems are broken.
 In her 3-month DCFA Fellowship, Singapore-based urbanist Sarah Ichioka dives deeper into the possibilities for systemic change.
 What promising alternative systems and regenerative practices are already emerging around the world?
 And who is taking the first steps towards these essential changes?
-In the last part of Read more
+In the last part of her DCFA Fellowship, Sarah Ichioka is here in person!
+We reflect on the lessons learned and dive into which regenerative initiatives and programmes are already underway on the ground in the Netherlands, and how these connect with wider movements towards the restoration of planetary health.
+How can… Read more

 -